Korean East Coast Bicycle Route icon.

 Bike Path Types

-The East Coast Route contains a mix of sidewalks, protected bike lanes, and coastal roads.
+The East Coast Route offers a diverse mix of cycling terrains, blending coastal roads, sidewalks, and protected bike lanes:

 • 50% coastal roads